joostiphone/Z390-Hackintosh-Joost/README.md

 1. Updated succesfully to Supplemental Update for 10.15.4
 2. Updated Kexts
 3. Updated to Clover R5112
+4. Updated Kexts and update to Clover R5113

 # PC specifications:
 - OS's installed: Catalina 10.15.X dualbooted with Windows 10 Pro